Cloud4Wi-Create/geosdk/api/resources/user-created/hook.md

 trigger.description   | `String` | Value of the `"description"` field of the related `Trigger` Object. trigger.labels   | `[String]` | Value of the `"labels"` field of the related `Trigger` Object. involvedTarget |[`DeviceBase-Segment`](/api/data-models/d-segment/device-base.md)| Indicates the specific Target for which the event occurred.
-This is indicated through a *Device Base* Segment Object constructed according to the [*Device Base* Segmentation](/api/dimensions/device-base.md#segmentation-criteria) indicated in the `"targets.segmentBy"` field of the related `Trigger` Object. triggeredAt | [`Date`](/api/data-models/common/date.md) | The date and time when the event was identified by GeoUniq Analytics Platform. occuredAt | [`Date`](/api/data-models/common/date.md) | The date and time when the event actually occured.
+This is indicated through a *Device Base* Segment Object constructed according to the [*Device Base* Segmentation](/api/dimensions/device-base.md#segmentation-criteria) indicated in the `"targets.segmentBy"` field of the related `Trigger` Object. triggeredAt | [`Date`](/api/data-models/common/date.md) | The date and time when the event was identified by Cloud4Wi Geo Services Platform. occuredAt | [`Date`](/api/data-models/common/date.md) | The date and time when the event actually occured.